Elections and the formation of a Cabinet

 Voting

-On polling day, all Dutch nationals aged 18 or over may cast their vote for a candidate on the candidate list.
-By casting their vote, people make known which party...
+On polling day, all Dutch nationals aged 18 or over can vote for a candidate on the candidate list.
+By casting their vote, people make known which party they want...

 A voting booth during election day